brsr/antitile/docs/conway.rst

 The concept of AEROs could be extended to k-partite graphs. :math:`k(k-1)/2` interrelated chamber structures would have to be specified, which would get a little unmanageable for large `k`.
-For example, if k=3, there would need to be 3 chambers: one from set 1 to set 2, one from set 2 to set 3, and one from set 1 to 3.
+For example, if k=3, there would need to be 3 chambers: one on edges from set 1 to set 2, one from set 2 to set 3, and one from set 1 to 3.
 By the four-color theorem, the largest `k` that is necessary for a spherical tiling is 4, although larger `k` could be used.

 Some EROs have forms where they are applied to only vertices or faces of